chaimain/asgardpy/README.md

 # Pipeline development

-The pipeline was developed with first testing with Fermi-LAT ([enrico](https://enrico.readthedocs.io/en/latest/) and [fermipy](https://fermipy.readthedocs.io/en/latest/)) files and LST-1 ([cta-lstchain](https://cta-observatory.github.io/cta-lstchain/)) DL3 files (with energy-dependent selection cuts) for point-like sources.
+The pipeline was developed with first testing with Fermi-LAT ([enrico](https://enrico.readthedocs.io/en/latest/) and [fermipy](https://fermipy.readthedocs.io/en/latest/)) files and LST-1 ([cta-lstchain](https://cta-observatory.github.io/cta-lstchain/)) DL3 files (with energy-dependent and global selection cuts) for point-like sources.
 The pipeline can be further expanded to support more types of DL3 files of gamma-ray instruments.

 An example of configuration file that can be used with asgardpy can be found at ``asgardpy/config/template.yaml``